First Russian circumnavigation: Shared voyage to Hawaii

-Due to route length from the Northern part of the Pacific Ocean to Japan, vessels faced with the necessity to visit Hawaiian islands to update the stocks.
-Since the crew failed to get fresh meat on Nuku Hiva, Krusenstern was afraid of a possible scurvy outbreak even though no one member of the crews had any signs of the disease.
-Just in case Lisyansky started to hunt sharks, on May 20 he even caught a 7-foot fish.
-The shark meat was prepared for the Neva crew, and only the captain himself did not like the new dish.
-When the weather had stabilized, members of the expedition resumed oceanographic observations that Horner carried out between May 22-24 by putting the thermometer on 100 fathoms and depicting the difference in temperatures in 10 °R. On Friday 25 at 3 pm on 146° West longitude, the expedition crossed the equator again in the North direction.
-On May 30, Johann Neumann, who served as the personal cook of count Rezanov, died.
-Initially, while discussing the personnel back in Saint Petersburg, Krusenstern did not want to take him because Neumann was already ill with consumption.
+The vessels needed to stop in the Hawaiian Islands on the long route between Nuku-Hiva and Japan.
+Krusenstern feared a possible scurvy outbreak even though no one showed signs of the disease.
+Just in case, Lisyansky started to hunt sharks.
+On May 20, Lisyanky prepared shark meat for the Neva crew; only the captain disliked the new dish.
+When the weather had stabilized, members of the expedition resumed their oceanographic observations and crossed the equator again on May 25.
+On May 30, Johann Neumann, who served as the personal cook of Count Rezanov, died.
+Initially, Krusenstern had not wanted to take him because Neumann was already ill with consumption.
 In his diary, Ratmanov mentioned that Rezanov forced Neumann to go.
-In Brazil Neumann started coughing with blood, and Krusenstern suggested to pay him 1,5-year salary, so Neumann can stay in Santa-Katharina where his health might significantly improve due to climate.
-However, Neumann decided to travel further, but the climate of Cape Horn completely stripped away his health.
+In Brazil, Krusenstern suggested paying Neumann 1.5-year salary early so Neumann could stay in Santa Katharina where his health might have improved.
+However, Neumann decided to travel further and rapidly lost strength.
 He was buried according to maritime custom.
-Hieromonk Gideon refused to attend the ceremony because, according to Levenstern, "the late one was not even a Lutheranism".
-Probably, Neumann was Jewish.
+Hieromonk Gideon refused to attend the ceremony because Neumann "was not even a Lutheran"; Neumann was likely Jewish.